Lelebees/mdk2-packages-sprite-compositor/docs/Creating-A-Mixin-Rider.md

 6. Enter **your fork's URL**: `https://github.com/YourUsername/mdk2-packages`
 7. Choose a local path and click **Clone**

-## Step 2: Create the Library Folder Structure
+## Step 2: Create a New Solution for Your Library

+Rider can automatically create the proper folder structure when you create a new solution with the "Create directory for solution" option enabled.

-1. In File Explorer, navigate to the repository's `libraries` folder
+1. In Rider, go to **File → New → Solution**
+2. Search for **"MDK Mixin"** template
-2. Create a new folder with your library name following the naming convention:
+3. Set the solution name to match your library name following the naming convention:
    - `YourName.MdkScriptMixin.LibraryName` - For programmable block scripts
    - `YourName.MdkModMixin.LibraryName` - For mods
    - `YourName.MdkSharedMixin.LibraryName` - For libraries that work in both
-3. This will be your library's project folder
-   - Example: `libraries/Alice.MdkScriptMixin.DataGrid/`
+   - Example: `Alice.MdkScriptMixin.DataGrid`

-## Step 3: Create the Mixin Project (Shared Project)

-This is where you'll write your library code.
-The MDK Mixin template sets up a [Shared Project](Understanding-Mixins.md) with all the necessary files and structure.

-1. In Rider, right-click the solution in the Solution Explorer
-2. Select **Add → New Project**
-3. Search for **"MDK Mixin"** template
-4. Set the project name to match your library name (e.g., `Alice.MdkScriptMixin.DataGrid`)
-5. Set the location to the folder you created in Step 2
+4. Set the location to the `libraries` folder in your cloned repository
+5. **Enable "Create directory for solution"** - This creates the proper folder structure automatically
 6. Click **Create**

-The template will create a Shared Project with all the necessary structure pre-configured.
+The template will create a Shared Project with all the necessary structure pre-configured inside a solution folder.

-## Step 4: Create Required Metadata Files
+## Step 3: Create Required Metadata Files

 In the shared project folder, create these text files with exact names (no file extensions except `readme.md`):